KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 ## Sparse accessors

 With version 2.0, the concept of *sparse accessors* was introduced in glTF.
-This is a special representation of data that allows a very compact storage of multiple data blocks that only have few different entries.
-For example, when there is geometry data that contains vertex positions, then this geometry data may be used for multiple objects.
+This is a special representation of data that allows very compact storage of multiple data blocks that have only a few different entries.
+For example, when there is geometry data that contains vertex positions, this geometry data may be used for multiple objects.
 This may be achieved by referring to the same `accessor` from both objects.
-If the vertex positions for both objects are mostly the same, but differ for few vertices, then it is not necessary to store the whole geometry data twice.
-Instead, it is possible to store the data only once, and use a sparse accessor to only store the vertex positions that differ for the second object.
+If the vertex positions for both objects are mostly the same and differ for only a few vertices, then it is not necessary to store the whole geometry data twice.
+Instead, it is possible to store the data only once, and use a sparse accessor to store only the vertex positions that differ for the second object.

 The following is a complete glTF asset, in embedded representation, that shows an example of sparse accessors: